TanyaChaurasia-git/git-and-git_hub/README.md

 # git-and-git_hub
-This is a Simon says game
+This is a Simon says game.